kikkogabe/Java-Portfolio/CSE2221/Glossary/Glossary.md

 # Project: Glossary

 ## Objectives
-Familiarity with designing and coding a realistic component-based application program without being provided a skeleton solution.
+1. Familiarity with designing and coding a realistic component-based application program without being provided a skeleton solution.
-Note that in your solution you can only use components from the components package and components from the standard Java libraries that have been used before in lectures/labs/projects (e.g., String).
-You should not use other components from any other libraries that have not been used in CSE 2221.

 ### The Problem